 Thank you, and good morning everyone.
 This has been an exciting conversation, and I am so grateful to have the chance to contribute to it.
 It’s invigorating to be part of an event like this—one that is serious, and forward-looking, and fueled by so much energy.
 The leaders assembled in this room have already given us all a lot to think about this morning, and I hope my remarks can contribute to the dialogue and keep it moving in a positive direction.

 For those of you who may not be familiar with Lumina Foundation, we are a large, Indianapolis-based private foundation with a singular mission: We work to increase Americans’ access to and success in postsecondary education.
-And we do that in a very focused way, pursuing one specific aim.
-We call it Goal 2025.
-By the year 2025—just 10 years from now—we want 60 percent of Americans to have a college degree, certificate or other high-quality postsecondary credential.
+And we do that in a very focused way, pursuing one specific aim: by the year 2025—just 10 years from now—we want 60 percent of Americans to have a college degree, certificate or other high-quality credential beyond high school.

 We know—and I’m sure everyone in this room would agree—that high-quality education is the key to a brighter future—not just for individuals, but for cities … for states … for the nation as a whole.
 New Orleans certainly seems to be acting on this belief, particularly in the years since Katrina.
 The city has taken many impressive and forward-looking steps, and progress is undeniable, as we’ve heard this morning.